 Perhaps that is true.
-However, a debt default by the federal government would still be a blessing to American society for several reasons.
+Nevertheless, a debt default by the federal government would still be a blessing, for several reasons.

-However, even if one doesn’t care about justice or property rights, a default would help correct the very malinvestment that has caused the crisis in the first place.
-As I’ve said before, the entire U.S. economy is really one, huge bubble of misallocated resources, caused by at least a century of government intervention.
-Most people recognize that the government’s backing of mortgages, together with monetary inflation by the Federal Reserve, were the primary causes of the housing bubble.
-However, most people fail to recognize this same dynamic in almost every sector of the economy.
+However, even if one doesn’t care about justice or property rights, a default would help correct the malinvestment that has caused this crisis in the first place.
+As I’ve said before, the entire U.S. economy is really one, huge bubble of misallocated resources, caused by a century of government intervention.
+The government’s backing of mortgages, together with monetary inflation by the Federal Reserve, were the primary causes of the housing bubble.
+This same dynamic exists in almost every sector of the economy.

-The government also backs student loans for people to go to college.
-Just like it did to the housing industry, this has inflated the price of higher education far beyond what could be supported by real demand.
-That in turn has led to the creation of millions of jobs in the education sector that only exist because the government redistributes wealth to back those loans.
-When the government funds are no longer there, the price of education will plummet, just as housing prices did.
-All of those people will be out of work.
+The government also backs student loans for college.
+Just like it did to the housing industry, this government guarantee has inflated prices in higher education far beyond what could be supported by real demand.
+That in turn has led to the creation of millions of jobs in the education sector that only exist because the government subsidizes them.
+When the government funds are no longer there, the price of education will plummet, just as housing prices did, and all of those people will be out of work.

 Healthcare is another sector with all of the same intervention-related problems.
-Government subsidy creates artificial demand, inflating the price and driving the misallocation of resources to the healthcare sector.
-The industry is not forced to innovate in terms of delivering its services in more efficient ways because the customers are forced to buy its products (if you doubt this, just withhold the Medicare portion of your payroll taxes and see what happens).
-This also directs employees into the healthcare sector that would not be supported by natural market forces.
-When the government can no longer subsidize it, the bubble will pop, just like housing and education.
-Again, massive unemployment for misallocated human resources.
+Government subsidies create artificial demand, inflating the price and misallocating resources to the healthcare sector.
+The healthcare industry is not forced to innovate in terms of delivering its services in more efficient ways because customers are forced to buy its products,

-Banking, research, agriculture, energy, automobile manufacturing – there is not one sector that anyone can name where government is not overriding the voluntary transactions that market participants would otherwise engage in.
-Wherever the government is spending taxpayer money, it is overriding the choice that the taxpayer would have made if he had been allowed to keep his money and spend it as he pleased.
+Banking, research, agriculture, energy, automobile manufacturing – there is not one sector where government is not overriding the voluntary transactions market participants would otherwise engage in.
+Wherever the government is spending taxpayer money, it is overriding a previous choice by taxpayers not to purchase that product.
 As F.A.
-Hayek pointed out in The Road to Serfdom, the government has never and can never make better choices than millions of market participants acting in their own self-interest.
+Hayek observed in The Road to Serfdom, the government has never and can never make better choices than millions of market participants acting in their own self-interest.
 They simply lack the information necessary to do so.